Rape

 of action.
 The West Bengal bill’s provisions are significant steps towards making strict laws,

-but this is not the right solution for eroding the rape cases in India.
-In this view, as we see the
+but this is not the right solution for reducing rape cases in India.
+In this view, as we see the In the

-Nirbhaya case a 17-year-old criminal was acquitted because of minor age, however when law
+Nirbhaya case, a 17-year-old criminal was acquitted because of his minor age; however, when the law

-will happen if the upcoming rape is committed by a 15-year guy.
+will happen if the upcoming rape is committed by a 15-year-old guy?
 This shows that the bills like

-Aparajita are not enough for protection of women however we need to have cultural revolution
+Aparajita is not enough for the protection of women; however, we need to have a cultural revolution

-and societal education to each person.
-Till the Societies viewpoint towards women do not
+and societal education for each person.
+Till society’s viewpoint towards women

-change and our legislative prosecution would not take significant steps in the trial, punishment
+changes and our legislative prosecution takes significant steps in the trial, punishment

-and supportive measures, there will be presence of such crimes.
+and supportive measures for such crimes.
 The Abhaya and Nirbhaya both

 will always be a blackspot on the whole legal system of India.
 We can’t white polish these

-blackspots but can ensure that these can be abolished for the future of women safety.
+blackspots, but can ensure that these can be abolished for the future of women’s safety.

 -By Pratiksh Sharma